Teeth Whitening at Whitewing Dentistry

 Teeth whitening options available to patients include:

-- In-Office Whitening: One of the most common cosmetic procedures, teeth whitening is a simple procedure that can be completed in one visit.
-Our dentists begin by protecting your gums with a rubber dam and then applying a professional grade peroxide-containing bleaching agent that will make your smile look younger and healthier.
+- In-Office Whitening — One of the most common cosmetic procedures, teeth whitening, is a simple procedure that can be completed in one visit.
+Our dentists begin by protecting your gums with a rubber dam.
+Then we apply a professional grade peroxide-containing bleaching agent that will make your smile look younger and healthier.
 You’ll have a shining new smile as soon as you leave our office.

-- Home-Use Whiteners: Products may come in the form of bleaching strips, gel trays, paint-on materials, and powders/pastes.
-Before purchasing an over-the-counter whitening product, make sure to consult one of our dentists for information on the safety and strength of the product.
+- Home-Use Whiteners — at-home whitening products may come in the form of bleaching strips, gel trays, paint-on materials, and powders/pastes.
+Before purchasing an over-the-counter whitening product, make sure to consult your dentist for information on the safety and strength of the product.

 When Teeth Whitening Isn’t For You